 All instructions, warranties and other collateral documents are subject to change at the sole discretion of Horizon Hobby, LLC.
-For up-to-date product literature, visit horizonhobby.com or www.towerhobbies.com and click on the support or resources tab for this product.
+For up-to-date product literature, visit horizonhobby.com and click on the support tab for this product.

 Meaning of Special Language